 Locating a bird breeder is not usually hard to do -- it's locating a good breeder that can be a task.
 Nevertheless, you have to start somewhere, and your local newspaper's classified section is as good a place as any.
 Skim the ads for birds for sale, and respond to the ones that look promising.
 You may be surprised to find out how many bird breeders are active in your area.

 Another good resource for finding reputable breeders is to look online.
 There are several free breeder directories on the web that can help put you in touch with local breeders at the click of a mouse.

 Exotic bird clubs and aviculture societies can also be a great way to find good quality breeders.
-Try checking the online directory maintained by Petstation for contact information for the organizations that are near you.
 Most bird clubs and societies are comprised of bird owners and breeders that are extremely passionate about their feathered friends.
 They can be a great resource to you as a new bird owner and will be eager to help you along every step of the way.

 The Breeder Interview

 Once you've located a breeder in your area, you will need to meet with them.
 In this meeting, you can gather crucial information about the breeder's husbandry and breeding practices, as well as insight into how your potential pet was raised.